-At present, Easter Island has about 6000 inhabitants (excluding tourists), most of them living on the capital, Hanga Roa.
-About 60% of the population is of Chilean origin and 40% are of Polynesian origin but the intense mixing between these two ethnic groups prevents to define a clear separation between them.
+At present, Easter Island has about 6000 inhabitants, most of them living on the capital, Hanga Roa.
+About 40% of the population is considered to be of Polynesian origin and 60% is of Chilean origin, although the intense mixing between these two ethnic groups prevents to define a clear separation between them.
 The indigenous language of Rapa Nui is called vananga and is of Polynesian origin but is restricted to this island.
-The different cultures that have established on the island have influenced the original vananga, which has contribution from several languages, notably English, French, Spanish and Tahitian (21).
+The different cultures that have established on the island have influenced the original vananga, which has contribution from several languages, notably English, French, Spanish and Tahitian [21].

-The main economic activity of Easter Island is tourism.
-The island is visited by up to 90,000 tourists per year, attracted by the abundant and enigmatic cultural heritage of the ancient Rapanui civilization that, according to the ecocidal paradigm, caused the socio-ecological demise of the island.
-The most iconic manifestations of this disappeared civilization are the >900 megalithic statues, called moais (Fig. 4), carved on the soft volcanic rocks (tufa) of the Raraku crater and transported, by unknown media, to almost all island's coasts [22].
-But this is not the only legacy of that enigmatic civilization, as it has been estimated that a total of ~20,000 sites and/or manifestations (in an island of <170 km!) of archaeological interest are still available in their places of origin, including several types of dwellings, petroglyphs, cultivation shelters or landmarks, among others [23].
+The island holds an impressive cultural heritage from the ancient Rapanui civilization that, according to the ecocidal paradigm, caused the socio-ecological demise of the island.
+The most iconic manifestations of this disappeared civilization are the >900 megalithic statues, called moai (Fig. 4), carved on the soft volcanic rocks (tufa) of the Raraku crater and transported, by unknown methods, to almost all island's coasts [22].
+But this is not the only legacy of that enigmatic civilization, as it has been estimated that a total of ~20,000 sites and/or manifestations (in an island of <170 km2!) of archaeological interest are still available in their places of origin, including several types of dwellings, petroglyphs, cultivation shelters or landmarks, among others [23].
 The whole island has been considered an outdoor museum with many enigmas still to be elucidated.